AltaPay/plugin-magento2-community/wiki.md

 ## Credit Card form styling

-Choose one of the below options from `Credit Card form style` dropdown to change the styling of Credit Card form on the checkout page.
+Choose one of the below options from `Checkout form style` dropdown to change the styling of Credit Card form on the checkout page.

 ![Credit Card form styling configuration](docs/cc_form_style.jpg)